Selenite-GEOS/commons/README.md

 - Document everything
 - Create action to use text content as title | and which adds truncate by default (with css)
 - Try removing newline at end of xml format
+- Add Portal Component
+- Make custom tailwind plugin regrouping all the tailwind plugins used and the configuration